5l1v3r1/mag-slash/README.md

 <li>Is recognized as a human input device, like a keyboard</li>
 </ul>
 # Magnetic Strip Data
 Some notes about the data on the strip.
 There are different "tracks" on per strip and there can be a 7 bit track, which can contain alpha-numneric characters, and there can be a 5 bit track which can only contain digits.
-The details are pulled from the first track,
+The data in each track is surrounded by "sentinel" characters and is delimited with either <code>%data($|^|=)data?</code> for 7 bit tracks and <code>;data(=)data?</code> for 5 bit tracks.
+The details from the CC in MAG-SLASH are pulled from the first track and are described below.
 * Sentinel Character = "%"
 * Format code = "B" for financial/bank cards, State abbreviation for ID/LIC
 * PAN = Primary Account Number